 Why SaaS Businesses Struggle with Revenue Recognition

-Under AASB 15 (“Revenue from Contracts with Customers”) and ATO TR 2019/1, software subscription revenue must be recognised as services are delivered, not when invoices are paid.
+Under AASB15 Revenue from Contracts with Customers and ATO TR 2019/1, subscription income must be recognised as performance obligations are satisfied, not when invoices are issued or cash is received.
+Despite this, revenue recognition remains widely misunderstood in practice.

 This article builds on our in-depth resource, The Ultimate Guide to Accounting for SaaS & IT Businesses in Australia, and zooms in on how to recognise recurring revenue accurately — and compliantly — under ATO and AASB 15 rules.